The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/savage-encounter-tips.md

 (35.2%, 36%/32%, and 37% total mitigation, respectively)

- If you are not BiS but your max HP is around 200k or higher, you can add an extra source of 10% or swap out one of the listed mitigations with one of a higher tier (20% instead of 10/15%, or 30% instead of 20%).
+If you are not BiS, but your max HP is around 200k or higher, you can add an extra source of 10% or swap out one of the listed mitigations with one of a higher tier (20% instead of 10/15%, or 30% instead of 20%).
 If you are running with the Echo enabled, you can do the reverse operation, removing one source of 10% mitigation or downgrading one mitigation to the next-lowest tier.

 Zeroing these AoEs out with less than 200k HP requires even more investment and is likely not worth it.
 Note that all of these combinations err on the side of safety.
 You will very often avoid a damage down with less mitigation, but that doesn't mean you're safe from a max damage roll.
 Your TBN should naturally break from the follow-up tankbuster or Protean after Anti-Air Phaser and Turn of the Heavens, respectively; you must have aggro in order for your TBN to break after Throne of Shadow and Burnout via auto-attacks.